Yaiya

-Serafime Yaiya Sandra Carola Siekas (born April 15, 1990) known as Yaiya, is a Swedish-Sámi entertainment artist, singer, songwriter, actor and film director living in Stockholm, Sweden.
+Serafime Yaiya Sandra Carola Siekas (born 15 April 1990), known as Yaiya, is a Swedish-Sámi entertainment artist, singer, songwriter, actor and film director living in Stockholm, Sweden.
 She started performing at the age of 6 and won different talent shows like Swedish Radio's national talent show 2008 with Sapphire Sky.

 In 2007 a radio station in France released the album Générations 88.2, a collection of 15 CDs described as the best hits 1997-2007, featuring Yaiya's song I'ma Do It (Anyway ft.
 NewKid).
 The album also featured artists like Ciara, Timbaland, Brian McKnight, Snoop Dogg, Dr. Dre, D'Angelo, Nas and Swedish rapper Promoe.

 Yaiya is related to the Norwegian Sámi singer Mari Boine, 6th cousin.

 Acting

-Yaiya made a guest appearance on Channel 5's (Sweden) hidden camera show Svärföräldrarna från helvetet as the ex-girlfriend Sandy.
+Yaiya made a guest appearance on Swedish TV channel Kanal 5's hidden camera show Svärföräldrarna från helvetet as the ex-girlfriend Sandy.
 She was also the face and producer of an online talent show iDream and hosted Season 1, November 2010 - April 2011.
 In commercial video, she has been a main representative of the Carlsberg Group soft drink Festis.

 Yaiya (as Yaiya Sacasios) headlined Cabaret Large A-Cup in Manhattan at the Metropolitan Room.